quasarframework/quasar-framework.org/source/api/quasar-require.md

 This feature is used to dynamically include `.js` files or inject `.css` ones.

 ## Require a Script file
 You can require a CommonJS compliant .js file directly from your application.
 Subsequent require() calls within the files are going to also be fetched.
-Besides being able to use synchronous require() calls within the browser, you can also require scripts from your node_modules/ folder.
+Besides being able to use synchronous (but not browser blocking!) require() calls within the browser, you can also require scripts from your node_modules/ folder.

 Features that you can take advantage of:
 * Synchronous `require()` in modules, but without making synchronous Ajax calls nor freezing the browser.